Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/final-steps/go-live-checklist.md

 Ensure your application is SEO-optimized.
 Validate that your [sitemap](https://doc.sitecore.com/xmc/en/developers/xm-cloud/configure-a-sitemap.html) and robots.txt are publicly accessible by search engines.
 Additionally, consider other essential SEO details like alt tags on images, metadata, and open graph data.
 Run a lighthouse test to detect any potential optimizations that are missed out for performance, Accessibility, Best practices and SEO.

 Review the [On-page SEO Optimization](https://developers.sitecore.com/learn/accelerate/xm-cloud/optimization/seo-web-optimization) recipe for any optimization potential.

+Ensure the ["Robots content"](https://doc.sitecore.com/xmc/en/developers/xm-cloud/configure-the-robots-txt-file.html) field for your site has a value so that search engines can crawl your site.

 ### Redirects
 Ensure all previous or new redirects are handled.
 Collect all legacy URLs (from the old site, SEO tools, or analytics) and map them to the correct new URLs in XM Cloud, after removing any that no longer have a destination (404s, retired pages etc).
 Avoid redirect chains (one redirect should get you to the final URL).